mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 #.
 Use the :guilabel:`Resource Filter` at the bottom of the :guilabel:`Brush Presets` dock or :guilabel:`Brush Settings Editor` to type in what you want to group.
 For instance: if you type **Pencil** in the filter box you will get all Brush Presets with **Pencil** somewhere in their name.
 Now you have all the Pencil-related Brush Presets together in one place.
 #.
 To finish, click the :guilabel:`Save` button (small disk icon to the right of the :guilabel:`Resource Filter` box) or press :kbd:`Enter` and all the items will be saved with the new tag you created.

-Now, anytime you want to open up your "digital pencil box" and see what you have to work with all you have to do is use the pull-down and select '''Pencils'''.
+Now, anytime you want to open up your "digital pencil box" and see what you have to work with all you have to do is use the pull-down and select :guilabel:`Pencils`.
 The Resource Filter works the same way in other parts of Krita so be on the lookout for it!

 Resource Zooming
-    If you find the thumbnails of the resources such as color swatches brushes and pattern to be small you can make them bigger or '''zoom in'''.
+    If you find the thumbnails of the resources such as color swatches brushes and pattern to be small you can make them bigger or :guilabel:`Zoom in`.
 All resource selectors can be zoomed in and out of, by hovering over the selector and using :kbd:`Ctrl +` |mousescroll|

 Managing Resources
 ------------------